The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Method

 where $B$ is a mini-batch of samples, $\omega \in \{\delta, \theta, \alpha, \beta, \gamma, \gamma^{\mathrm{high}}_{\mathrm{lower}}, \gamma^{\mathrm{high}}_{\mathrm{upper}} \}$, and $\mathcal{L}_{\mathrm{CE}}$ is the cross-entropy loss as this is a multi-class classification task.

-\textbf{Phase shift prediction.} Phase coupling between networks of neuron populations is necessary for coordinating brain activity \citep{fries_mechanism_2005, vidaurre_spontaneous_2018}.
-Thus, since phase often synchronises between communicating brain areas, phase coupling between spatially distant sensors is likely to be a useful feature.
+\textbf{Phase shift prediction.} Phase coupling between networks of neuron populations is necessary for coordinating brain activity \citep{fries_mechanism_2005, vidaurre_spontaneous_2018} and so phase coupling between spatially distant sensors is likely to be a useful feature.
 Supporting this insight, recent work \citep{jiang2024large} also finds phase to be an essential component of the signal.

-To learn representations that encode phase differences between brain areas, this task applies a discrete uniform random phase shift $\phi \in \{0, \frac{\pi}{8}, \frac{\pi}{4}, \frac{3\pi}{8}, \frac{\pi}{2}, \frac{5\pi}{8}, \frac{3\pi}{4}, \frac{7\pi}{8}\}$ to a uniformly randomly selected proportion $\rho$ of the sensors.
+To learn representations that encode phase differences between brain areas, this task applies a discrete uniform random phase shift $\phi \in \{0, \frac{\pi}{8}, \frac{\pi}{4}, \frac{3\pi}{8}, \frac{\pi}{2}, \frac{5\pi}{8}, \frac{3\pi}{4}, \frac{7\pi}{8}\}$ to a uniformly randomly selected proportion $\rho \in [0, 0.5]$ of the sensors.
 Applying this shift to random sensors is critical since sensors are placed in different positions, capturing different regions of the brain.
 Uniform random selection ensures differences between any two regions of the brain are represented.
 The objective of this task is to predict the phase shift.
 This leads to a similar loss

 where $x^{\phi}$ describes the signal with a phase shift $\phi$ applied to a proportion of the sensors.
 We use a discrete number of possible phase shifts, treating it as a multi-class task rather than a regression task, to ease the difficulty of the problem as MEG scanners typically have a large number of sensors.